francescobusolin/faiss_pEE/EARLYEXIT.md

 ```
 g++ experiment.cpp -I../faiss -I<PATH_TO_LIGHTGBM>/LightGBM/include  -L../faiss/build/faiss -L<PATH_TO_LIGHTGBM>/LightGBM -lfaiss -lgfortran -g -l_lightgbm -fopenmp -g -o faiss_paknn
 ```
-Again, make sure that all the paths are correct.
+Again, please make sure that all the paths are correct.

+# Run
+We provide a bash script with all the configurations present in the paper.
+As this is not release-ready code, there is little error checking inside.
+Therefore, some parameter configurations may not work as expected.
+In general though, everything *should* work fine as long as:
+* Either a patience **and** tolerance values are provided *or* a model is.
+* If masker is set, either patience (and tolerance) *or* a probe predictor is provided
+* For now, only 'exit_position=10' is supported